 Vision: Families Children in Iowa are safe, secure, healthy and well in their communities.

-• The Council and invited professionals engaged in a culture inventory to determine current and ideal culture.
-From the results, a "From-To" shift was developed to help guide the work of the Vision Council.
+Who we are: As leaders in the public and private sectors, we formed the Vision Council to focus on the importance of building and re-building family and child well-being.
+The Council and invited professionals engaged in a culture inventory to determine current and ideal culture.
+From the results, a "From-To" shift (seen below) was developed to help guide the work of the Vision Council.

 What we do: We collaborate and study data to identify and address the root causes of child maltreatment and build protective factors for families.
 Together we share a collective voice as leaders and work to foster a constructive culture across systems, prevent and address trauma and Adverse Childhood Experiences, and apply an equity lens.

-Our desired result: Actively and safely reduce entries into the child welfare and juvenile justice systems.
+Desired result: Actively and safely reduce entries into the child welfare and juvenile justice systems.

 Core Beliefs: To achieve the Vision, Iowa leaders and systems need to: